Synonym(s): Colocasia antiquorum

 Duration and Habit: Perennial Herb

 Perennial herb to 1.5 m (4 ft) tall, with thick shoots from a large corm; slender stolons also often produced, along with offshoot corms.
-Leaf blades to 60 cm (24 in) long and 50 cm (20 in) wide, arrowhead shaped, with upper surface dark green and velvety; leaves peltate (stalked from back of blade); petioles large, succulent, often purplish near top.
-Inflorescence on a fleshy stalk shorter than leaf petioles; part of fleshy stalk enveloped by a long yellow bract (spathe).
+Leaf blades to 60 cm (24 in) long and 50 cm (20 in) wide, arrowhead shaped, with upper surface dark green and waxy; leaves peltate (stalked from back of blade); petioles large, succulent, often purplish near top.
+Petiole attached to leaf several inches from V-shaped notch; the petiole of a similar non-native species that can be come invasive, Arrow-Leaved Elephant Ear (Xanthosoma sagittifolium) attaches directly to the base at the notch.
+Inflorescence on a fleshy stalk shorter than leaf petioles; part of fleshy stalk enveloped by a long yellow bract (spathe); flowering is rare.
 Flowers tiny, densely crowded on upper part of fleshy stalk, with female flowers below and male flowers above.
 Fruit a small berry, in clusters on the fleshy stalk.

-Ecological Threat: Taro invades wetland areas and colonizes lake banks, forming dense growth.
-Outcompetes native species, thus altering natural habitat and ecosystem processes; reduces biodiversity.It will forms dense stands along lakes and rivers where it completely eliminates native plant species.
+Ecological Threat: Taro invades wetland areas and colonizes river, stream and lake banks, forming dense growth.
+Outcompetes native species, thus altering natural habitat and ecosystem processes; reduces biodiversity.It will forms dense stands along lakes and rivers where it can completely eliminate native plant species in infested areas.

 Biology & Spread: Reproduces primarily vegetatively, via culm fragmentation and budding at the base of the plant.
-Disturbance greatly encourages its spread.
+Disturbance greatly encourages growth and facilitates its spread.
+Plantings alongside water bodies are a primary pathway that can result in spread.

-History: Introduced to the United States in 1910 as a substitute crop for potatoes.
-Later cultivated as an ornamental.
-Numerous varieties continue to be sold.
+History: Introduced to the United States in 1910 as a substitute crop for potatoes, and later cultivated as an ornamental.
+Numerous varieties continue to be sold in the nursery trade, despite its invasiveness, due to the economic importance of the species.

 U.S. Habitat: Needs soil that is moist to wet, mildly acidic, and rich in organic material.
 Found spreading along wetland fringes as well as stream, ditch, canal, and lake banks.